mschulkind/nvim-config/docs/install.md

 ```

 After installing the extension, ensure it points to your Neovim executable and init file (see [`config/Code - OSS/User/settings.json`](config/Code - OSS/User/settings.json:1) for an example).

 ## Troubleshooting

-- If plugins don’t install on first launch, run `:Lazy` and check for errors
+- If plugins don't install on first launch, restart Neovim and check `:messages` for errors
 - Run `:checkhealth` for environment checks
 - Ensure ripgrep is installed and on your PATH